dylan366/TALIT_Final_Project/Telecommunications/Telegraph/telegraph_04_components.md

 #### Step 7
 <img src="images_script/battery_photo_7.jpg" width="100">

 Now we can measure the voltage in our battery.
 We had 3 piles and the multimetre shows us a value of 1.5V across the entire battery.
 Therefore one of our piles gives us around 0.5 Volts.
 Though, this battery probably won't work in a circuit, since it has a very big internal resistance (the coins and the felt) which means it will have a very low current.
+(In the formula $ V=R\cdot I$
-There we go, we have just built a battery just like Alessandro Volta did over 200 years ago!
+if $R$ is very large then $I$ must be very small to keep the $V$ constant in the closed system) There we go, we have just built a battery just like Alessandro Volta did over 200 years ago!